-When it comes to sleep, it often feels like we just don’t get enough of it.
-When I first started wearing a FitBit, I was astonished to learn how restless I can be at night and how little sleep I tend to get on average.
-Lack of sleep affects every aspect of my world, from my productivity at work to my concentration in grad school (which is difficult enough after a traditional 8-hour day!), and even plays a major role in weight loss and food choices.
-One of my resolutions for 2017 has been to clean up my sleep hygiene, and while this is an ongoing process, I’m excited to see how much better I feel as I incorporate more of these healthy habits into my routine!
+When it comes to sleep, it often feels like we just don’t get enough.
+Lack of sleep affects every aspect of my world, from my productivity at work to my concentration in grad school.
+It even plays a major role in physical health and food choices.
+One of my resolutions for 2017 has been to clean up my sleep hygiene.
+While this is an ongoing process, I’m excited to continue incorporating these healthy habits into my routine!

 1. Incorporate essential oils into your bedtime routine.